bfxdev/OBS/Scripting-Tutorial-Halftone-Filter.md

 4. A color close to the perturbed color is selected among a limited set through the rounding operation
 5. The close color is gamma-encoded and returned as output

-To be very general, at step 3, we will add a variable `offset` set to 0 by default:
+First, to be very general, we will add a variable `offset` set to 0 by default at step 3:

 _perturbed_color = linear_color + offset + amplitude*perturbation_